French Accordion: The Soul of French Music

 Construction and Materials

-- Select woods for the casing (maple, walnut, mahogany)
+- Select woods for the case (maple, walnut, mahogany)

 - Internal mechanism optimized for quick response